Craft an Inspiring Personal Vision for Your Life RIGHT NOWby Scott Jeffrey

 You create a personal vision by going through a discovery process to clarify what’s most important to you.

-Below are two methods to help you access this state relatively quickly and easily.
+Below are two methods to help you access this state quickly and easily.

 If you already have your own methods for finding your center, terrific.
 Use them.

-If not, try using these exercises to prime yourself before you go through any of the discovery questions listed below.
+Or, try using the following exercises to prime yourself before you go through any of the discovery questions listed below.

 To get in the right frame of mind, the key is to find your center.